alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

-## Connect a PHP app to PostgreSQL and MySQL
+## Connect a PHP app to PostgreSQL or MySQL

-If your PHP app uses PostgreSQL or MySQL, it must connect to those databases securely using SSL.
+If your PHP app uses a PostgreSQL or MySQL database, it must connect to that database securely using SSL.

 > These instructions assume that your app uses the PHP Data Objects (PDO) library to connect to either a MySQL or PostgreSQL backing service database.

-You configure your app to enable this secure connection by inserting the following code into the `config.ini` file located within `.bp-config/php/php.ini.d/`:
+You must configure your app to enable this secure connection by inserting the following code into the `config.ini` file located within `.bp-config/php/php.ini.d/`:

 ```
 extension=pdo.so